DOEE protects DC residents, visitors, and the natural environment by reducing the concentration of pollutants in the outdoor air.

 Bats are one of the most mysterious and least understood groups of mammals.

-The Building Energy Performance Standards (BEPS) were set forth in Title III of the Clean Energy DC Omnibus Act of 2018.
+The Building Energy Performance Standards (BEPS) program was set forth in Title III of the Clean Energy DC Omnibus Act of 2018.

 ALERT: With Mayor Bowser adjusting the District’s operating status in response to coronavirus (COVID-19), all non-essential agency events, gatherings and meetings are postponed through May 15.
 DOEE remains open.
 All staff will work remotely, except in limited cases.